Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 From Director of Health Alex Maples

 You’re busy.
-You’ve spent a lifetime dialing in where and how to spend your time, effort, and resources to get the best results – in your business, with your investments, with your family, and, perhaps, in your fitness journey.
-But, dial in prematurely and you may find that you’ve focused on the wrong tree – when the forest is somewhere else entirely.
+You’ve spent a lifetime dialing in where and how to spend your time, effort, and resources to get the best results: in your business, with your investments, with your family, and maybe in your fitness journey.
+There’s a lot of noise in the fitness space, and there’s nothing more frustrating than wasting your time and energy on something that doesn’t get you the results you want.

-We’ll dive into four main pillars – those foundations that provide the greatest return on our investment when it comes to building lasting health.
+We’ll dive into four main pillars – the foundations that provide the greatest return on our investment when it comes to building lasting health.
 Here’s the quick overview:

-Often relegated to the realm of the endurance sports nuts, cardiorespiratory fitness (CRF) is in fact one of the strongest predictors of lifespan.
-VO₂ max, a key measure of CRF, reflects how well your body delivers and uses oxygen – a fundamental requirement for every cell in your body.
+Often relegated to the realm of endurance sports nuts, cardiorespiratory fitness (CRF) is in fact one of the strongest predictors of lifespan.
+VO₂ max, a key measure of CRF, reflects how well your body delivers and uses oxygen – a capability every cell in your body depends on.

 Good CRF helps you think clearly, recover faster, and handle more physical and mental stress.
 It lowers the risk of heart disease, stroke, and even some cancers.
 (And, yes, it lets you run that ultra if you want to.)

 The best part?
 You don’t need to run marathons.
-Consistent zone 2 cardio (think brisk walking, cycling, rowing), along with occasional higher-intensity sessions, can make a profound difference.
+Consistent zone 2 cardio (think brisk walking, cycling, rowing at a conversational pace), along with occasional higher-intensity sessions, can make a profound difference.

-If you’ve tried to get healthier, your first instinct (like many people’s) might be to add more: more workouts, more supplements, more productivity hacks.
+When you’re trying to get healthier, the first instinct (like many people’s) might be to add more: more workouts, more supplements, more productivity hacks.
 But sometimes the most powerful lever is knowing when to rest.

 Without quality sleep and recovery, you don’t adapt – you just accumulate stress.
 Recovery is when your body rebuilds, your hormones rebalance, and your mind processes the world around you.